justinbax/grotto/README.md

 `make debug` : disables all optimization (`-O0`) and enables debugging information (`-g`).

 ## Changing settings

+The current settings are set for these grottos, in order :

+0. Route 2
+1. Route 3 (dark grass)
+2. Route 3 (lake)
+3. Pinwheel forest (exterior)
+4. Pinwheel forest (interior)
+5. Route 18

 You may want to change the simulation's settings, whether it's to simulate another set of grottos or to make the estimation faster or more precise.

 ### Changing speed / precision